On ends of finite-volume noncompact manifolds of nonpositive curvature: Abstract

 \section{Abstract}

 In this paper we confirm a folklore conjecture which suggests that for a complete noncompact manifold $M$ of finite volume with sectional curvature $-1 \leq K \leq 0$, if the universal cover of $M$ is a visibility manifold, then the fundamental group of each end of $M$ is almost nilpotent.
-Applications on the geometry and topology of noncompact nonpositively curved manifolds will be discussed.